Belyashi (village)

 Belyashi (Беляши; Бел-Ажу, Bel-Aju) is a rural locality (a selo) and the administrative centre of Dzhazatorskoye Rural Settlement of Kosh-Agachsky District, the Altai Republic, Russia.
 The population was 1292 as of 2016.
 There are 9 streets.

 Geography

 Belyashi is located in the valley of the Jazator River, surrounding the spurs of the South Chuy Ridge.
-The rivers Jazator and Akalahi merge near the village, 139 km southwest of Kosh-Agach (the district's administrative centre) by road.
+The rivers Jazator and Akalahi (or Argut) merge near the village, 139 km southwest of Kosh-Agach (the district's administrative centre) by road.
 Novy Beltir is the nearest rural locality.

 Ethnicity

 The village is inhabited by Kazakhs, Telengits and Russians.